 I used to just sneak a few into my pocket every time I was at the paint store, but recently I asked if I could take some for my daycare, and the manager generously gave me about 20 unopened packages of their least favourite colours.
 SCORE!
 Never hurts to ask!

 Okay!
 Once you have your swatches gathered up, hand the whole activity over to your toddler, and let them do their thing!

 The preschoolers even got into the action, working together to fill the can and then dumping the paint chips out, and starting all over again.

 The baby had a trouble getting the paint samples through the thin opening in the lid, so I removed the lid and she had a great time dropping the paint chips through the larger opening.

 This was still a great fine motor exercise for her.
 Those little paint chips are tricky to separate from each other and challenging for little fingers to pick up off the floor.

 Her hand-eye co-ordination was challenged as well, lining the paint sample up with the opening of the can.

 Don’t you love it when learning comes from the simplest of activities?

 Fun was had by all!
 And when you’re finished, store the paint chips in the can for future use!

-So tell me, how have YOU used a Pringles can?
+So tell me, how have YOU re-used a Pringles for a craft or activity?